Shamiikebob/Beam-Ball-Balance-System/README.md

   * Convert color to HSV
   * Create a pixel mask to identify the ball using upper and lower color bounds
   * Erode and dilate the mask to reduce noise
-  * Indentify contours and draw a circle around the ball
+  * Identify contours and draw a circle around the ball

 ## Prerequisites